leondz/hatespeechdata/README.md

 * Medium: Text
 * Reference: Waseem, Z., 2016.
 Are You a Racist or Am I Seeing Things?
 Annotator Influence on Hate Speech Detection on Twitter.
 In: Proceedings of 2016 EMNLP Workshop on Natural Language Processing and Computational Social Science.
 Copenhagen, Denmark: Association for Computational Linguistics, pp.138-142.

-__14. When Does a Compliment Become Sexist?
-Analysis and Classification of Ambivalent Sexism Using Twitter Data__
+#### When Does a Compliment Become Sexist?
+Analysis and Classification of Ambivalent Sexism Using Twitter Data
 * Link to publication: [https://pdfs.semanticscholar.org/225f/f8a6a562bbb64b22cebfcd3288c6b930d1ef.pdf](https://pdfs.semanticscholar.org/225f/f8a6a562bbb64b22cebfcd3288c6b930d1ef.pdf)
 * Link to data: [https://github.com/AkshitaJha/NLP_CSS_2017](https://github.com/AkshitaJha/NLP_CSS_2017)
 * Task description: Hierarchy of Sexism (Benevolent sexism, Hostile sexism, None)